michellab/BioSimSpace/paper/paper.md

 # Acknowledgments

-This work was funded through an EPSRC Flagship Software grant: EP/P022138/1.
+BioSimSpace is the flagship software project of CCPBioSim and was funded through an EPSRC Flagship Software grant: EP/P022138/1.